 Smith was a moderate Democratic leader according to GovTrack's own analysis of bill sponsorship from Smith’s time serving in the House of Representatives.
+Smith’s bills had a total of 542 cosponsors in the 102nd Congress.

 Use this chart to compare Smith to other members of the House of Representatives in the 102nd Congress on leadership and ideology.